Nkemjika1divine/easy_news/README.md

 ### User following categories
 - `POST /api/v1/users/categories/add`: This allows a user to follow a news category
 - `DELETE /api/v1/users/categories/remove{category_name}`: This stops a user from following a category of news
+- `GET /api/v1/users/categories/all`: This returns all the categories a user follows